 - Do students still need to obtain original signatures on the signature page?
 No. We are waiving our original signature policy for the time being.
 Students can obtain electronic signatures from any/or all committee members.
 Final signature pages and submission checklists can be emailed to email@example.com.

 - What will the process for faculty/departments to submit the Certification of Completion forms for graduating students?
 Forms will be accepted with digital signatures.
 Hard copies and original signatures are not required.
-Completed forms should be placed in the Box folder that we have set up.
-A link to the folder was emailed to all department admins on Friday, April 10th.
-The deadline for departments to compelte the cert forms is May 15th.
+Completed forms should be placed in the Department Completed Grad Cert Box folder.

 - When will the cert forms be available?
-The forms will be available as usual through WEBI and are currently available now for any student who has already filed an intent to graduate for May.
+The forms will be available as usual through WEBI and are currently available now for any student who has already filed an intent to graduate.

-- Do students need to file an intent even though the May ceremony is postponed?
+- Do students need to file an intent even if they are not attending a ceremony?
 Yes.
 The intent to graduate and the commencement ceremony are not connected.
 Any studnet who is finishing their degree needs to file an intent to graduate.
 Students who do not file an intent will NOT have their degree awarded.

 In addition, UNH has extended the preventive care 100% coverage $0 co-pay benefit coverage when seen outside of UNH Health & Wellness beyond Spring Break; so that if a participant/enrollee sees their home doctor for a preventive care service, they still have this cost benefit (of 100% coverage and $0 Co-pay) as long as they’re seen by an in-network provider.
 For your convenience and reference, see the 09/01/2019 thru 08/31/2020 Summary of Benefits and Coverage.